phetsims/calculus-grapher/doc/model.md

 At the top of the _Integral_ screen, one finds the definite integral of f(x).
 Underneath this graph, user controlled function f(x) is displayed.
 The definite integral is calculated numerically through a trapezoidal Riemann sum.

-The "Area Under Curve" checkbox below the control panel triggers the visibility of three components: (1) a user-controlled scrubber at the bottom of the graphs, (2) an area plot on the original graph, and (3) the "Net Signed Area" accordion box with barometer of the value of the area under the curve.
+The "Area Under Curve" checkbox below the control panel triggers the visibility of three components: (1) a user-controlled scrubber at the bottom of the graphs, (2) an area plot on the original graph, and (3) the "Net Signed Area" accordion box with a barometer indicating the value of the area under the curve.
 The user can move the horizontal position of scrubber to change the x-position of the tangent arrow.

 ## _Advanced_ Screen